ChristianPoglitsch/AIAgents/README.md

 # Training compact language models for artificial emotional intelligence: from bluffing to trust in a social deduction game

+Code for training and results can be found under LLM_Character/games/BotC

 ## Authors